House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • If you’re a beginner

-The last condition is important since electric impact wrenches are easier to use than air impact wrenches.
-You only have to learn how to work a single tool instead of the wrench and an additional appliance.
+The last condition is vital since electric impact wrenches are easier to use than air impact wrenches.
+You must only learn to use a single tool instead of the wrench and compressor.

 Another Great Electric Impact Wrench